mojadita/modula-2/bootstrap/Readme.md

 of Niklaus Wirth of 1980.
 The compiler is not yet completed.
 By now, the whole grammar is parsed and the syntactic tree resul of the parsing is shown.
-The actual compiler is written in ANSI-C, without including the C99 specifications, as a bootstrap compiler.
+The actual compiler is written in ANSI-C, without including the C99 specifications to avoid excessive language dependencies, as a bootstrap compiler.
 Once it is fully operative, a second stage will be initiated, in which the compiler will be rewritten in MODULA-2 in order to be autocompilable.

 If you are like me, probably you will enjoy looking at how the scanner and parser scan the source code and see how the interpretation process